-Identity of seller Tax rate Other relevant information Individual 18% or 28% Tax rate depends on the level of UK income and chargeable gains during the tax year of disposal Capital gains annual exemption available (£11,300 for 2017/18) Principle Private Residence Relief (PPR) to be considered Trustees 28% Capital gains annual exemption available (up to £5,650 for 2017/18) Could be entitled to PPR.
-Company 20% currently, 19% from April 2017 and 17% from April 2020.
+Identity of seller Tax rate Other relevant information Individual 18% or 28% Tax rate depends on the level of UK income and chargeable gains during the tax year of disposal.
+Capital gains annual exemption available (£12,300 for 2021/22) Private Residence Relief (PPR) to be considered.
+Trustees 28% Capital gains annual exemption available (up to $\pounds 6,150$ for $2021/22$).
+Could be entitled to PPR.
+Company 19% currently and 17% from April 2020.
 28% if ATED applies.
-Indexation allowance available No exemption from the CGT charge if a property investor, however certain companies can claim other exemptions.

-Reporting and Paying the NRCGT Charge The NRCGT return must be filed with HMRC for each property sold after 5 April 2015 (even if a loss arises) within 30 days of completion, and is required regardless of whether you are UK tax registered through the Self-Assessment system.
+Indexation allowance available.
+No exemption from the CGT charge if a property investor, however certain companies can claim other exemptions.
+Reporting and paying the NRCGT charge The NRCGT return must be filed with HMRC for each property sold after 5 April 2015 (even if a loss arises) within 60 days of completion, and is required regardless of whether you are UK tax registered through the Self-Assessment system.
 The form must include a calculation of the chargeable gain (or allowable loss) and details of the NRCGT due, although less detail is required on the NRCGT return if you have already been issued with a Tax Return by HMRC or an ATED Return has been filed.

-You may also be required to pay any non-resident Capital Gains Tax due within the same 30 day period, although there are exceptions to this rule if you already have an existing relationship with HMRC, for example you are already registered for UK Self-Assessment.
-Provisional Returns and Possible Penalties The legislation recognises that this deadline is a lot shorter than the usual compliance time limits and consequently in some cases it may not be possible for the taxpayer to obtain all of the necessary information by the deadline, especially if the taxpayer is an individual and the rate of tax would be dependent on the UK income for the whole year.
+You may also be required to pay any non-resident CGT due within the same 60 day period, although there are exceptions to this rule if you already have an existing relationship with HMRC, for example you are already registered for UK Self-Assessment.
+Provisional returns and possible penalties The legislation recognises that this deadline is a lot shorter than the usual compliance time limits and consequently in some cases it may not be possible for the taxpayer to obtain all of the necessary information by the deadline, especially if the taxpayer is an individual and the rate of tax would be dependent on the UK income for the whole year.
 In these circumstances it is possible to file a provisional calculation using a reasonable estimate and amend the NRCGT return at a later date.
 Provided that the estimates are fair and reasonable no penalties should arise.
 However, late filing penalties will be charged if the deadline is missed and further tax-geared penalties may be issued if the NRCGT return is inaccurate.
-Uncertainty Over Your Residency Status?
+Uncertainty over your residency status?

 There are likely to be situations where at the time of sale of a UK residential property, it is not clear whether the owner will be UK resident in the year of the disposal, and their residency status would need to be determined using the Statutory Residence Test (SRT).
-The SRT is retrospective, involving looking back at the tax year and previous years to determine residency status based on the facts of each case, therefore it may not be possible for the individual (or their tax adviser) to determine whether or not the taxpayer will be non-resident in the tax year at the time of the disposal (or within 30 days of completion, when the NRCGT return would be due).
+The SRT is retrospective, involving looking back at the tax year and previous years to determine residency status based on the facts of each case, therefore it may not be possible for the individual (or their tax adviser) to determine whether or not the taxpayer will be non-resident in the tax year at the time of the disposal (or within 60 days of completion, when the NRCGT return would be due).
 If a taxpayer files a NRCGT return and pays tax on the assumption that they will be non-resident at the time of disposal, but it transpires that they are resident in the UK, HMRC will refund any tax paid and the NRCGT return is treated as not having been made.
 The disposal must then be reported by the UK resident taxpayer and any UK CGT due paid in the usual way.
 Find out more For further information, advice and guidance please contact one of our specialists: